Incipient quantum spin Hall insulator under strong correlations

+Traditionally, topology and strong correlations lived in different universes.
+The former is a function of band structure whereas the latter stems from a breakdown of perturbation theory.
+These universes now collide with the advent of 2-dimensional moir\'{e} van der Waals materials\cite{XieNature2021,PierceNP2021,ParkNature2021,ChoiNature2021,IpsitaNP2021,NuckollsNature2020,WuNatMat2021,SaitoNP2021,SaitoNP2020,YihangZeng,TingxinLi,JiaqiCai,XuPRX2023,nogapxiaodong,LuNature2024}.
+In such materials, strong correlations and topology conspire to yield new phases of matter some of which break time-reversal invariance such as the quantum anomalous Hall (QAH) and ones which preserve it as in the quantum spin Hall (QSH) effect.
+A key surprise is that under strong correlations both QSH and QAH can coexist in the same sample\cite{TingxinLi}.
+Additionally, zero-field analogues of the fractional Hall effect observed recently in twisted bilayer MoTe$_2$\cite{YihangZeng,JiaqiCai,XuPRX2023,nogapxiaodong} and rhombohedral graphene-hBN moir\'{e} systems\cite{LuNature2024} have further highlighted that interactions and topology examplify ``More is Different''\cite{anderson}.

-Twisted MoTe$_2$\cite{FengchengWu,KangNature2024,YihangZeng,JiaqiCai,XuPRX2023,nogapxiaodong} and WSe$_2$\cite{foutty2023mapping} as well as moir\'{e} heterobilayer transition metal dichalcogenides (TMD)\cite{TingxinLi} mimic the Kane-Mele (KM) physics under strong correlations.
-While studies on the Kane-Mele-Hubbard (KMH) model with various methods\cite{Hohenadler2011,Hohenadler2012,Rachel1,LessnichPRB2024} consistently reveal a transition from a QSH insulator to a trivial Mott insulator (TriMI) with easy plane $xy$-antiferromagnetism (AFM$_{xy}$) at half-filling (corresponding to $\nu=2$ in experiment) when the Hubbard $U$ increases, the moir\'{e} TMD systems display QSH effects at even-integer fillings in a range of displacement fields\cite{TingxinLi,foutty2023mapping,KangNature2024}.
-This suggests that the presence of a displacement field may help sustain nontrivial topology against strong correlations.
-Recent theoretical studies on the KMH model\cite{JiangPRL2018,LiuPRL2024}, incorporating a sub-lattice potential $\lambda_v$ (corresponding to the displacement field in experiment) have identified a QAH region with $z$-axis anti-ferromagnetism (AFM$_z$) at half-filling when both $U$ and $\lambda_v$ are large—referred to as the antiferromagnetic Chern insulator (AFCI).
-However, these studies primarily rely on {\it mean-field} theory (MFT).
-MFT may be useful after the symmetry is known to be broken and is nevertheless prone to exploring symmetry-breaking states in strongly correlated systems.
-Thus, exact methods are essential for investigating the true nature of possible symmetry breaking and the emergence of topological phases in these correlated systems.
+Despite these advances, valuable insights can still be gained by studying the standard topological models augmented with interactions.
+In particular, twisted MoTe$_2$\cite{FengchengWu,KangNature2024,YihangZeng,JiaqiCai,XuPRX2023,nogapxiaodong} and WSe$_2$\cite{foutty2023mapping} as well as MoTe$_2$/WSe$_2$ heterobilayer\cite{TingxinLi} mimic the Kane-Mele (KM) model under strong correlations.
+While various studies on the KM-Hubbard model\cite{Hohenadler2011,Hohenadler2012,Rachel1,LessnichPRB2024} consistently reveal a transition from a QSH insulator to a trivial Mott insulator (MI) with $xy$-antiferromagnetism (AFM) at half-filling ($\nu=2$ in experiments) beyond a critical $U_c$, the moir\'{e} transition metal dichalcogenides display QSH effects at even-integer fillings in a range of displacement fields\cite{TingxinLi,foutty2023mapping,KangNature2024}.
+This suggests that a displacement field may help sustain topology against correlations.
+Recent {\it mean-field} studies on the KM-Hubbard model\cite{JiangPRL2018,LiuPRL2024}, incorporating a sub-lattice potential $\lambda_v$ (corresponding to the displacement field in experiments) have identified a QAH region with $z$-AFM at half-filling when both $U$ and $\lambda_v$ are large.
+However, mean-field theory may be useful after the symmetry is known to be broken but is nevertheless prone to exploring symmetry-breaking states in correlated systems.
+Thus, unbiased methods are essential for investigating the true nature of possible symmetry breaking and emergent topological phases in these correlated systems.